HuniePotHeads/HuniePop-x64/README.md

 </p>

 #### What's the catch?
 **The Steam version is not supported**.
 Steam will just overwrite the executables with the originals upon launching the game or not launch at all.
-Tryinddg to circumvent this limitation is a gray area and not the aim of this project.
+Trying to circumvent this limitation is a gray area and not the aim of this project.

 #### How?
 * [Download](https://github.com/HuniePotHeads/HuniePop-x64/archive/master.zip) this repository as a ZIP and extract it anywhere or [clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) it using Git.